Khabib Nurmagomedov Mocks Conor McGregor: 'This Is Not a Burger King's Sport'

 Khabib Nurmagomedov Mocks Conor McGregor: 'This Is Not a Burger King's Sport'March 14, 2018

-Khabib Nurmagomedov has a warning for UFC lightweight champion Conor McGregor; take the money and run.
+Khabib Nurmagomedov has a warning for UFC lightweight champion Conor McGregor: Take the money and run.

 With McGregor's future still uncertain and Nurmagomedov poised for his first-ever pay-per-view main event, the grappling specialist is marking his territory right now.
 And he said the Octagon is no place for McGregor in 2018.